 Location: Located opposite NLB and beside the 8th block, this is much closer to the Academic Blocks than the 11th and 12th blocks.
 KC is your nearest hope for an auto, which is barely a minute away while walking to NLH would take you about 7 minutes.

 WiFi: Depending on the location of your room, the WiFi connectivity varies.
 If you get a room not close to any of the routers, be prepared to spend a lot of your time out in the corridor or by the staircase.

 Discipline: This being a relatively small block, it doesn’t take much time for the caretakers and the guards to personally recognize you by your face.
 They’re very particular about perm timings but friendly otherwise.

 Utilities: The water dispenser is always functional, and you can drop off your laundry right away in the in-block laundry service.
 There is no attached mess; however, you can always avail of Food court or Apoorva facilities, both of which are hardly a minute away.
 This block has no parking space for bicycles, so you have to park it in block 22’s parking area if you have one.

 Block 1 & 2

 Location: The most conveniently located in terms of distance from the Academic Blocks (1-2 minutes walking), they stand facing greenery midway between them and the Food Court.
 They have the same entrance and have two floors.
-They are a triple bed and common bathroom blocks and have a common courtyard.

 – by the MTTN Staff